hangukquant/credit_semaphore/README.md

 Asynchronous Semaphore Based on Credits for Efficient Credit-Based API Throttling
 ========

 This library provides an asynchronous semaphore that generalizes the asyncio semaphore to handle rate limiting using a credit based system.
-A common use case is in API throttling.
+A common use case is in API throttling, such as APIs that allow access limits up to '1000 requests / min' or '200 cpu credits / sec' and so on.

 Usage
 -----